kondukto-io/sbom-gradle-cyclonedx-pipeline-scan/readme.md

     id("org.cyclonedx.bom") version "x.y.z"
 }
 ```

+After adding plugins, you can add/edit the tasks of plugins on the build process to generate the SBOMs accordingly on the customized target destination as shown in the following screenshots.

 *To check CycloneDX plugin on gradle, you can have a look at [this link](https://plugins.gradle.org/plugin/org.cyclonedx.bom).*

 ![CycloneDX KotlinIntegration Example](assets/pluginKotlin.png)
 ![CycloneDX JavaIntegration Example](assets/pluginJava.png)

-## Generating SBOM on build process
+## Generating SBOM on the build process

 After integrating CycloneDX, we use 'gradle cyclonedxBom' command to generate the SBOM: